jdejesus11/marvel-super-heroes/README.md

 **How to use it.**

 1. Clone the project
 2. Go to the "Client" folder.
-It contains all code.
+It contains all client code.
 3. Install all dependecies - type _npm i_
 4. To run the app - type _npm run build-dev_
 5. Have fun !!!